BaboyaChoch/Heap/README.md

 * Command EM:   Extracts the minimum element from the 3-ary heap

-* Command DK:   Decreases the value of the element at position 5 to a given value
+* Command DK:   Decrease the key of the element at a given position to the given value

 ## Sample Output